 Each end state of the containment event tree within a particular bin is expected to have similar radiological release characteristics and off-site consequences, so that the source term analysis carried out for the group characterizes the entire set of end states within the group and reduces the amount of source term analysis that needs to be carried out.

 The frequency of the release categories will be calculated by summing the frequencies of all the end states of the containment event tree that are assigned to the group.
+(Direct summing is not correct, instead, all of dependencies should be considered)

 Source term analysis